UPPMAX/uppmax_intro_python/docs/faq.md

 When it doubt, send an email to `richel.bilderbeek@uppmax.uu.se` :-)

-### How can I check if I have a user account on a Swedish academic HPC cluster?"
+### How can I check if I have a user account on a Swedish academic HPC cluster?

 When you can login at [https://supr.naiss.se/](https://supr.naiss.se/).